This causes an interruption of the blood supply to part of the brain. This can damage or destroy brain cells, which will

 There are also many Stroke Support Groups all over Ireland for stroke sufferers and their family members, where you can talk to other people who have suffered a stroke and share advice.

 See our Stroke Supports section for contact details and more information.
 And of course, you can always call our Heart & Stroke National Nurse Helpline with any questions or concerns.

-Lastly, for more advice and insights into Stroke Rehabilitation please view our in-depth article here.
+Lastly, for more advice and insights into Stroke Rehabilitation please view our in-depth booklet here.
 It could help you make a huge difference in every aspect from day-to-day life to financial support.

 Step by Step through Stroke – View our guide for those affected by stroke and their carers.